kedaPrince/weather-app/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+INCASE SOMETHING WENT WRONT IVE ADDED THE APP IN AZIP FILE SO THAT YOU CAN DOWNLOAD IT FROM THERE

 in the i have used Getx on technology only saw the the email about using bloc as an option later when i was done because of time i didnt have the time to include maps as i would have wanted , ive also noticed a boring bug after i pushed into gitHub